one-bash/one.bash/docs/advanced-usage/README.zh.md

 ## ONE_RC

-If one.bash has any critical issue and failed to start up, you can set `ONE_RC=<path-to-your-rcfile>` for rescue.
+If shell has any critical issue and failed to start up, try `ONE_RC=<path-to-your-rcfile>` to change bashrc for rescue.

 ## ONE_DEBUG